filakhtov/gentoo-use-docs/dev-python/pygobject.md

 # dev-python/pygobject

 ### cairo
-Pass the `-Dpycairo=true` (`false` if the flag is disabled) option to the meson build command.
+Pass the `-Dpycairo=enabled` (`disabled` if the flag is disabled) option to the meson build command.
 Provide special cairo integration through the Pycairo module despite cairo library itself not being a GObject based.
 Provide an ability to load Cairo interface using the `gi.require_foreign("cairo")` call.

 This flag should only be enabled if there is a need to use Python GObject bindings for the Cairo library.